 8. The Monster Squad—PG-13

 Rated PG-13, not for scares and chills, but because of language, the complications of finding a virgin to sacrifice and the fact that the Wolfman "had nards."
 Most of that went over my head as a kid.
 When I was growing up, this film was up there with Goonies.

-Set in the winter, but a creepy Danny DeVito as Penguin and Christopher Walken as Max Schreck, along with music from Tim Burton, make this a perfect Halloween film.
+Set in the winter, but a creepy Danny DeVito as Penguin and Christopher Walken as Max Schreck, along with music from Tim Burton, makes this a perfect Halloween film.

 It's a movie set during Halloween, and it made millions of children (and grownups) cry.
-It can work as a Halloween movie.
+It makes the list of kids Halloween movies.

 A version of this post was published October 9, 2019.
 It has been updated.